 12. Louis Moore Bacon

 The company averaged a 15% return annually through 2010 without any down years.
-However, one MCM trader was arrested in 2010 for illegal insider trading, while the following years saw the first weak performance in the history of the company.
+However, one MCM trader was arrested in 2010 for illegal insider trading.
+Consequently, MCM performed weakly in the following years.

 13. Alan Howard